If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

 What does it mean for future devices?

-The Mate 30 and Mate 30 Pro do not have access to the Google Play Store and other Google apps.
+The Mate 30 and Mate 30 Pro and Honor V30 do not have access to the Google Play Store and other Google apps and so haven't been launched in the UK and Europe as yet.
 Huawei has its own App Gallery, but many established apps are not yet in there.
+The situation around future devices is unknown.

 There isn't a way to offer a first-party way to get Google Play Services installed, but there is a slightly complicated workaround that involves downloading an APK installer package directly onto the handset.